-PREREQUISITE: Students must have successful completion of American Literature or Studies 37, or having earned at least a B in American Literature 35 and a teacher recommendation.
+PREREQUISITE: Students must have successfully completed American Literature or Studies 37 or have earned at least a B in American Literature 35 and a teacher recommendation.

 COURSE DESCRIPTION: Students read from international literature (from Britain, Europe, Africa, Asia and Latin America) and write weekly compositions.
 They develop reader response techniques and literary analysis through writing and discussion.
 They write a college application essay and other expository work.
 The year develops mastery of English skills and, as such, includes diagnostic and targeted work in addition to other assignments.